 All expected means are based on between 5 and 7 environments depending on the variety. |

+What to plant?
+What Maturity Group (MG) is best?
 In theory, we should expect the higher maturity groups to have higher yield because later maturing beans grow for more days and capture more sunlight.
 However, we see huge fluctuations each year on which maturity group yields the best due to which maturity groups had sufficient water during pod fill.
 For organic production, we do not recommend soybeans in maturity groups lower than five (V) because the plants start to lose leaves so early that summer weeds are able to jump up and fill those light gaps.
 These late weeds can make harvesting difficult.
 However, early Group V beans may reduce corn earworm damage.
 It is probably best to plant a variety of Maturity Groups to reduce risk since each will reach pod fill at different times.
 If soybeans are double cropped behind wheat, plant at least a Group VI or higher so that plants have time to put on adequate biomass before flowering, therefore reaching higher yield potential.